-Definition: What is meant by contaminated sites
+Definition: What is meant by contaminated sites?

 Types of contaminated sites and typical pollutants

 The nature and spread of a contaminated site depend on historical processes, construction methods, and environmental conditions.
 For planning investigation, deconstruction, and remediation, it is crucial to understand the substances, their pathways, and the media affected.
+Substance behavior, mobility, and degradability determine protective and deconstruction measures, including containment, extraction, and material separation.

 Common findings in practice